ggcarrots/django-carrots/source/install.rst

 click on ``Start``, and then ``Run...``.
 In the open window type ``cmd`` nd click ``OK``.
 A new window will appear with a white text on a black background:

+On Windows 7 there is no "Run..." option and on Windows 8 there is no "Start" ;)

+Instead one can search for "Command Prompt" or "cmd" (through Start Menu on W7 or W8 omni-search), or use "Win Key"+R shortcut.

 .. code-block:: bat